Where to see the Most Beautiful Fields of Lavender Around the World

 Open from 9:30 AM to 5:00 PM, seven days a week, Norfolk Lavender is a great place to visit year-round.
-Enjoy their tearooms where you can enjoy delicious lavender-infused treats, a play area with animals for kids, and tours of the fields of lavender and the national collection of heritage lavenders!
+Enjoy their tearooms, where you can enjoy delicious lavender-infused treats, a play area with animals for kids, and tours of the fields of lavender and the national collection of heritage lavenders!

-You’re not allowed the pick the lavender, but the farm does offer lavender plants along with their own lavender products in the gift shop.
+You’re not allowed to pick the lavender, but the farm does offer lavender plants along with their own lavender products in the gift shop.
 Stay at nearby Norfolk Coast B&B Cottages & Camping, which is a great spot from which to explore King’s Lynn, Sandringham, and the beaches of the North Norfolk Coast.